Kagara kidnapping

 On 17 February 2021, a school pupil was killed and 27 others were abducted by armed men at around 3 am from their school in Kagara, Niger State, Nigeria.
-Three members of the school's staff and 12 of their relatives were also abducted.
+Three members of the school staff and 12 of their relatives were also abducted.
 No one has claimed responsibility for the attack.

 Raid

-The gunmen raided the Government Science college in Kagara district of Niger state at around 2 am.
+The gunmen raided the Government Science College in Kagara district of Niger state at around 2 am.

 Government response

 President Muhammadu Buhari of Nigeria ordered the police and the military to conduct a rescue operation.

-While an investigation is ongoing, an anonymous security official told the Agence France-Presse that the attackers are believed to belong to a criminal gang.
+While an investigation was ongoing, an anonymous security official told the Agence France-Presse that the attackers were believed to belong to a criminal gang.

-On 19 February, the governor of the Niger State, Abubakar Sani-Bello, confirmed that the state government was in the final stages of negotiations with the bandits regarding the release of the aductees.
+On 19 February, the governor of the Niger State, Abubakar Sani-Bello, confirmed that the state government was in the final stages of negotiations with the bandits for the release of the aductees.